yuvalkirstain/PickScore/README.md

 # dataset = load_dataset("yuvalkirstain/pickapic_v2_no_images")
 ```

+Note that we intend to allow downloading the images only through HF datasets rather than from AWS directly.
+If the URLs do not work, please download the data from huggingface datasets.

 ## Train PickScore from Scratch
 You might want to download the dataset before training to save compute budget.
 Training here is done on 8 A100 GPUs and takes about 40 minutes.